Field ReferenceInventory

 Removal date

 When the lot was fully consumed or written off.
-Set automatically when remaining_quantity hits zero.
+Set automatically when remaining quantity hits zero.

 Quantity / Remaining quantity

-Quantity is what you received; remaining_quantity is what’s left after consumption.
+Quantity is what you received; remaining quantity is what’s left after consumption.
 Production batches and adjustments decrement remaining; you cannot edit it directly.

 Unit cost

-The cost per UoM unit at the time of receipt.
+The cost per unit at the time of receipt.
 Used by inventory valuation reports and batch costing.
 Pulled from the PO line for purchased lots; computed from input costs for produced lots.

 Location